abouabba/Born2beRoot/README.md

 👬
 Connecting via SSH

-1. Go to device settings and enter settings
+1. Go to device settings and enter settingsIt will ask for the password of the user that we are trying to log in.
+Once the password is introduced it will show or login in green, that will mean that the connections has been successfully

    ![image](https://github.com/user-attachments/assets/c1953e1a-e930-48ad-aabc-f92432edd0cd)